selected student work

 Spring, 2013

-Master of Industrial Design / Pratt Institute
+MID Master of Industrial Design

-In a culture dominated by efficiency, we overlook how slow and more experiential qualities physical world.
 This glass kettle is part of a series of products designed to provide an opportunity to participate in a rich and layered experience based on gestures.

 by Tom Bonamici